Skip to content

 sh

-am setup fish # or: zsh, powershell
+am setup fish # or: zsh, bash, brush, powershell

 This detects your profile file, shows exactly what it will add, and asks for confirmation.
 See Shell Setup for the manual approach.